9ound/RecordAndStream/README.md

 Automatic Visual Mixing System
 ==============================

+This project requires a system capable of taking 2 audio visual inputs.
+To achieve this, it is possible to use routing software combined with an external audio interface for the audio-ins and a usb webcam for the visual ins.

 In order to record and view the broadcast on a single machine, no changes need to be made.

 In order to view the broadcast on a separate machine connected on the same wifi network,